Klygins/example-express-server/README.md

 # Simple expressjs server template
 ## Basics
-Only the basics code, to start an express server development
+Only the basic code, to start an express server development

 ## Extended
 ### Features